scalar/scalar/packages/components/README.md

 ## CSS Layers

-This package exports its' tailwind styles in the following CSS cascade layers to make them easy to overwrite.
+This package exports its Tailwind styles using CSS cascade layers to avoid any conflicts with existing CSS.
+The layers are organized as follows:

 - `scalar-base`: reset and normalize
 - `scalar-components`: complex component styles